Musa acuminata 'Dwarf Cavendish'

 A stalk will form deep beneath the stem's base before emerging from its top after several weeks of development.
 Its flowers are arranged in a zigzag format, similar to the Bird of Paradise inflorescence that will hold up to pollination sites.
 Each Banana stem plant will only bloom once and will redevelop stalks on matured offsets via its rhizomes.
 It's highly unlikely that a domestically grown banana plant will produce flowers or fruits due to the insufficient growing conditions of dry air and consistent annual temperatures.

-Repot every two or three years in spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two or three years in the spring, using a 'Cactus & Succulent' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!